kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 ---
 layout: post
-title: "STM32 Development on Windows using STM32CubeMX, VS Code and MSYS2"
+title: "Getting Blinky on STM32 using STM32CubeMX, VSCode and MSYS2"
 categories: misc
 ---

-This is a quick guide that walks through the process of setting up VS Code for STM32 development.
-I wrote this because I wanted to make VS Code sort of my 'everything' editor to do all my coding (both embedded and non-embedded).
+This is a quick writeup that walks through the process of setting up VSCode for STM32 development.
+I wanted to make VSCode my all-in-one code editor (for both embedded and non-embedded stuff) and this is how I did it.

 # The Software
 Before we begin, it's important to get to know our tools.

-I use **VS Code** as my choice of code editor but any editor can work (even Notepad).
-If using VS Code, you'll need to install the C/C++ extension and Makefile tools extension (both from Microsoft).
+In VSCode, you'll need to install the C/C++ extension and Makefile tools extension (both from Microsoft).

 **STM32CubeMX** is a graphical configuration tool that lets you do things like set up peripherals, configure the clock, etc. It then generates the necessary initialization code to get things going.
 The important part is that CubeMX can generate makefiles which allows you to build your project without having to use an IDE.